edytawrobel/CV/README.md

 #### Methodical

-* Precision and attention to detail is the skill I have developed during my linguistic career, and honed to perfection during three months at Makers Academy where it proved a highly valuable skill, since following a procedure while solving coding problems or debugging makes it a less frustrating task.
+Precision and attention to detail is the skill I have developed during my linguistic career, and honed to perfection during three months at Makers Academy where it proved a highly valuable skill, since following a procedure while solving coding problems or debugging makes it a less frustrating task.

-#### Communication
+#### Empathic

-Being able to effectively communicate with the clients and other stakeholders, means I can achieve much more during the shorter amount of time thanks to trust I gained while developing the relationships.

-- Experience
-- Achievements
-- Evidence
+I am really good at recognising other people's emotions and combine that with a great listening skills, you have a person ready to develop meaningful and trustworthy relationships with the clients and other stakeholders of a project, and not only.
+That has helped me many times in my previous role, where the customers felt I knew them and so it was easier for us to solve the issues as they were sure they could rely on both my word and expertise at the same time.

 #### Organisation and focus